Cosmetic Dentistry – Bleaching Veneers

 This treatment is an alternative to more expensive crowns.
 The procedure requires your dentist to take an impression of your tooth.
 Before the custom-made veneer is cemented onto the tooth, your dentist will buff the tooth.
 This will compensate for the veneer’s added thickness.
 Once the cement is between the veneer and your tooth, a light beam is used to harden it.
 Porcelain veneers require more than one visit.
 They are fabricated in a laboratory.
 Veneers have a longer life expectancy and color stability than bonding.

 With translucent, lighter-style veneers, we can bleach the back of the teeth.
-When we bleach the backside of veneered teeth, the real tooth will whiten up.
+When we bleach the backside of veneered teeth, the natural tooth will whiten up.
 That, in turn, will show through the porcelain veneer.
-Of course, you will probably need to bleach all your teeth simultaneously as you are bleaching veneers.
+You will need to bleach all your teeth.
 Your natural teeth will discolor faster than a veneered tooth.

 Contouring and Reshaping